hathibelagal-dev/instantpolyglot/docs/eng/Polish.md

 | czyt**acie** | 'you read' | rob**icie** | 'you do' |
 | czyt**ają** | 'they read' | rob**ią** [ˈrɔbʲɔ̃] | 'they do' |

-The past tense is formed by adding an **-ł** suffix to the verb stem,then adding the personal endings, which are inflected for person, number and gender.
+The past tense is formed by adding an **-ł** suffix to the verb stem, then adding the personal endings, which are inflected for person, number and gender.
 Examples of the past tense of the verb **pisać** ('to write'):

 | Form | Meaning |
 |------|---------